mhc-cs/cs-316-project-primespiders/README.md

 # Recovery Ventures

-This repository holds a React app and an Express app used for the Recovery Co-op website
+This repository holds a React app and an Express app used for the Recovery Ventures website

 ## How to Run Recovery Ventures
-stuff
+### On the MHC network
+From Mount Holyoke's network, you should be able to access the Recovery Ventures website by simply clicking [this link](http://cs-vm-05.cs.mtholyoke.edu:31600/).
+### Alternative Access
+If you are not on the Mount Holyoke network, you will need to clone this repository, and run the code locally on your machine.
+To do this, follow the steps outlined below:
+1. Clone the main branch of this repo to your machine. ([How to Clone a Github Repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository))
+2. From inside the directory you just cloned (cs-316-project-primespiders), navigate to the Backend folder: `cd Backend`
+3. Inside of Backend, run `npm install`.
+4. Once all dependencies have finished installing inside the Backend folder, run 'npm start'
+5. Open localhost:9000

 ## Directory Structure
 #### Frontend